robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 A relation $R$ on a set $S$ is called a partial ordering or partial order if it is **reflexive**, **antisymmetric**, and **transitive**.
 A set $S$ together with a partial ordering $R$ is called a partially ordered set, or poset, and is denoted by $(S, R)$.
 Members of $S$ are called elements of the poset.

 ## Antisymmetry
+Let $R$ be a relation on a set $A .
+R$ is antisymmetric if, and only if, for every $a$ and $b$ in $A,$ if $a R b$ and $b R a$ then $a=b$.

+In terms of an arrow diagram of a relation, saying that a relation is antisymmetric is the same as saying that whenever there is an arrow goign from one element to another distinct element, there is not an arrow going back from the second to the first.